 Skip to main content

-ollim-bot is configured through environment variables loaded from a .env file at the project root.
-All persistent data lives in ~/.ollim-bot/, which is automatically managed as a git repository.
+All environment variables and credential files that configure ollim-bot.
+The bot is configured through environment variables loaded from a .env file at the project root.
+All persistent data lives in ~/.ollim-bot/, which is automatically managed as a git repository — ollim-bot auto-commits changes on each write.

 Environment variables